bhy0v587/House-Price-Prediction/README.md

 With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.

-After we download the data, we get such files:
+After downloading the data, we get such files:

 The train.csv and test.csv contains the training data and the data on which the testing on model is to be performed.
 The data_description.txt contains the description of the data.
+The sample_submission.csv contains the sample csv data.

 I achieve two kinds of models to predict houses prices.